Princeton Junction station: Service and station layout

 As of 2017, Princeton Junction was the 6th-busiest station in the NJ Transit rail system, with an average of 6,817 weekday boardings.
 In addition to the Northeast Corridor Line, NJT operates a 2.7 mi spur line, the Princeton Branch, to Princeton station located at the Princeton University campus in Princeton.
 The shuttle is colloquially known as the "Dinky", and has also been known as the "PJ&B" (for "Princeton Junction and Back").
 Two train cars, or sometimes just one, are used.
 A single switch connects the branch to the Northeast Corridor tracks north of the station.

 Service on the Princeton Branch was suspended from October 14, 2018, through May 11, 2019, replaced by shuttle buses, as part of NJT's systemwide service reductions during the installation and testing of positive train control.

-Amtrak provides two early-morning trains to Washington, D.C., and two evening returns, as well as one morning train to Harrisburg, Pennsylvania and one evening return, all of which call at Philadelphia.
+Amtrak provides two early-morning trains to Washington, D.C., and two evening returns, as well as one morning train to Harrisburg, Pennsylvania and one evening return, all of which stop at Philadelphia.
 Many more Amtrak trains stop at the nearby Trenton Transit Center.
 Until 2007, all Amtrak Pennsylvanian trains stopped at Princeton Junction.
 The southbound Amtrak Palmetto began stopping in Princeton Junction on weekdays in October 2015.